Jesse Lynch Williams: Marriage and children

-He was married to Alice Laidlaw (1872–1960, daughter of Elizabeth C. Onderdonk and Henry Bell Laidlaw, on June 1, 1898 in New York.
+He was married to Alice Laidlaw (1872–1960), daughter of Elizabeth C. Onderdonk and Henry Bell Laidlaw, on June 1, 1898, in New York.
 They had three children, Henry Meade, Jesse Lynch, and Laidlaw Onderdonk Williams.
 They lived in Princeton, New Jersey.
 Alice graduated from Veltin School for Girls in 1892.
 She was a member of the Audubon Society and the Society for the Prevention of Cruelty to Animals, and a number of organizations, including sitting on the executive board of the New Jersey Equal Franchise Society.
-She wrote a book entitled Sunday Suppers (1912).
+She wrote a book titled Sunday Suppers (1912).

 Death

-Williams died of a heart attack on September 14, 1929 at the home of Assistant Secretary of the Navy Theodore Douglas Robinson in Jordanville, New York or Herkimer, New York.
+Williams died of a heart attack on September 14, 1929, at the home of Assistant Secretary of the Navy Theodore Douglas Robinson in Jordanville, New York, or Herkimer, New York.